Haoang97/CausalProbe-2024/README.md

 ```
 As a retrieval knowledge base, we only use the answer part of general knowledge Q&A dataset.
 The answer part covers most of the knowledge in the question part, so the information loss is negligible.

-Due to the network limitation, we choose a local and small knowledge base as our retrieval document.
+Due to the network limitation, we choose a offline and small knowledge base as our retrieval document.
 In the future, we will further explore to use search engines (like Wikipedia) as external knowledge bases.

 # Inference
 Our code mainly follows the realization of vanilla RAG in [Self-RAG](https://github.com/AkariAsai/self-rag/tree/main).
 We use [Contriever-MSMARCO](https://github.com/facebookresearch/contriever) as the retrieval module.